ansys/pyfluent/doc/source/user_guide/index.rst

 You use the :func:`launch_fluent() <ansys.fluent.core.launcher.launcher.launch_fluent>` method
 to launch an instance of Fluent that runs as a server in the background.

-You can launch Fluent in solution mode with no arguments:
+You can launch Fluent in solution mode with:

 .. code:: python